MeggaMortY/CG-I-HA005/README.md

 A simple ray-tracer written in Javascript + THREE.JS.
-Once started, it will display options to increase resolution or thread count, as well as bounce count and subpixel sampling.
+Once loaded into a browser, it will display options to increase resolution or thread count, as well as bounce count and subpixel sampling.
 When started it renders a pre-defined Cornell Box:

 ## Example output